 As Dr. Porter noted in her article, doing a detox that is too extreme can lead to health problems.
 Many medical professionals also believe that the body detoxes itself via the liver, lungs, and skin, and that a dietary detox isn’t necessary.

 Dr. Mark Hyman, M.D., also supports doing a whole-foods detox diet, eliminating all processed foods, sugar, grains, and alcohol from your diet for 10 days, or longer depending on how you feel.
 You may find you feel much lighter, more energetic, and healthier after a week or two without processed food and simple carbohydrates weighing your body down.
-And as an added bonus, you may also lose a few pounds.
+And as an added bonus, you may also lose weight.

 Be sure to talk with your healthcare provider before starting a new dietary plan.
 And listen to your body as you begin your detox, cleanse, or fast.
 Rest, relax, and give your whole body a break; don’t expect it to function at full tilt on little or no food.
 Be sure to follow our tips to fully enjoy the benefits of fasting.

 *Editor’s Note: The information in this article is intended for your educational use only; does not necessarily reflect the opinions of the Chopra Center's Mind-Body Medical Group; and is not a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health providers with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.